 Prior to that, in my first book, Beyond the Checkpoint: Visual Practices in America’s Global War on Terror, I mapped the visual circuits linking the terrorized American nation-state, its citizens, and its enemies by exploring the practices of image creation, circulation, and consumption that animate these relationships.

 Officially, I’m Professor and Chair of Media and Communication Studies at the University of Maryland, Baltimore County (UMBC), where I teach classes on visual culture, media history and theory, and globalization.
 Beyond my work in my home department, I am also affiliate faculty in UMBC’s Department of Gender, Women’s, & Sexuality Studies, and I have taught in the Intermedia and Digital Arts M.F.A. program.
-And in 2016, I received a University System of Maryland Regents’ Award for Excellence in Research.
+In 2016, I received a University System of Maryland Regents’ Award for Excellence in Research.